-Yarra4Life (through the Port Phillip & Westernport Catchment Management Authority) is leading a project that aims to support the recovery of the critically endangered Helmeted Honeyeater and the lowland Leadbeater’s Possum by mapping out two new population centres for the species.
-The one-year project funded by the Australian Government’s National Landcare Program until June 2019.
+Yarra4Life led this project to support the recovery of the critically endangered Helmeted Honeyeater and the lowland Leadbeater’s Possum by mapping out two new population centres for the species.
+The one-year project was funded by the Australian Government’s National Landcare Program until June 2019.

-Through the project, 16 organisations and skilled representatives are working together to develop two habitat restoration plans that provide a detailed road map for the species’ recovery.
+Through the project, 16 organisations and skilled representatives worked together to develop two habitat restoration plans that provide a detailed road map for the species’ recovery.

-The project also involves on-ground works that support the rehabilitation of current Helmeted Honeyeater population centres at Yellingbo Nature Conservation Reserve, as well as a landholder incentives program to support the establishment of new habitat locations beyond the reserve.
+The project involved on-ground works that support the rehabilitation of current Helmeted Honeyeater population centres at Yellingbo Nature Conservation Reserve, as well as a landholder incentives program to support the establishment of new habitat locations beyond the reserve.

 - Developed two detailed habitat restoration plans which outline a clear vision for potential works over the next two to five years (dependent on ongoing funding)